-- Some HIV medications may also affect birth control effectiveness.
+- Some HIV medications, such as efavirenz, protease inhibitors, or antiviral boosters may also affect birth control effectiveness.

-Always have your pharmacist run a drug interaction screen any time you start or stop a medication.
-Remember, birth control pills fail at least 1% of the time in perfect conditions, and up to 8% of the time with typical use, so taking your pill as directed or faithfully using other reliable contraceptive methods are the key to pregnancy prevention.
+- Birth control pills fail at least 1% of the time in perfect conditions, and up to 9% of the time with typical use, so taking your pill as directed or faithfully using other reliable contraceptive methods are the key to pregnancy prevention.

 See Planned Parenthood for more information.

 - Antibiotics - Common Side Effects, Allergies and Reactions